|College:||Mount Union '91|

 "We're fortunate to have a person of Jim's abilities at Salisbury University," said Dr. Michael Vienna, SU's Director of Athletics.
 "He certainly understands the Division III philosophy as both a student-athlete and a coach.
 We feel that he will be able to help us compete at the national level."

 Jones came to Salisbury after serving for five years as the head coach for both cross country and track & field at NCAA Division III Muskingum College in New Concord, Ohio.
-Prior to that, Jones spent four years as an assistant cross country and track coach, with two year stints at Otterbein College in Westerville, Ohio, as well as his alma mater, Mount Union College in Alliance Ohio.
+Prior to that, Jones spent four years as an assistant cross country and track coach, with two year stints at Otterbein College in Westerville, Ohio, as well as his alma mater, the University of Mount Union, in Alliance Ohio.
 Jones served on the NCAA Track & Field Committee from 2001-05 and as the committees chair from 2004-05.

 A native of Coshocton, Ohio, Jones is a 1991 graduate of Mount Union, where he was a four-year member of both the cross country and track & field teams.
 Jones served as team captain of the cross country squad for three seasons and was an NCAA national qualifier in cross country.
 He and his wife Amy have a daughter, Hope, and a son, Ethan, and reside in Salisbury.